blackboard/BBDN-LearnObjectGen_Python/README.md

 This script demonstrates authenticating a REST application, use of the authorization token, creating supported Learn objects, and writing files

-<i><b>NOTE:</b> Before running the example code you must register a developer account and application as described on the Developer Community <a href="https://community.blackboard.com/docs/DOC-1579">What is the Developer Portal: Developer Registration and Application Management</a> and <a href="https://community.blackboard.com/docs/DOC-1580">Managing REST Integrations in Learn: The REST Integrations Tool for System Administrators</a> pages.
+<i><b>NOTE:</b> Before running the example code you must register a developer account and application as described on the Developer Docs <a href="https://docs.blackboard.com/learn/rest/getting-started/registry">REST Registration</a> and <a href="https://docs.blackboard.com/learn/rest/getting-started/rest-and-learn">Managing REST Integrations in Learn: The REST Integrations Tool for System Administrators</a> pages.
 You must also configure the script as outlined in the below Configure the Script section.</i>

 When run the script will in the following order:<br/>
-Authenticate<br/>
+1. Authenticate<br/>
-Create the specified or maximum allowed Courses for the Developer VM using the specified or default starting index.<br/>
+2. Create the specified or maximum allowed Courses for the Developer AMI using the specified or default starting index.<br/>

 The application does not support deleting created objects - you are responsible for system cleanup using the generated snapshot files.